-HTTP protocol (Hypertext Transfer Protocol) is internet protocol used for exchange of hypertext documents in HTML format.
-This protocol is used for accessing the web server used for user's configuration of the router.
-Recommended usage however is of HTTPS protocol, which used encryption for secure exchange of transferred data.
-Configuration form of HTTP and HTTPS service can be done in HTTP configuration page under Services menu item.
-By default, HTTP service is disabled and preferred is using of HTTPS service.
-For this default setting, a request for communication with HTTP protocol is redirected to HTTPS protocol automatically.
+The HTTP protocol (Hypertext Transfer Protocol) is used to exchange hypertext documents in HTML format.
+It enables access to the router's web server for user configuration.
+However, it is recommended to use the HTTPS protocol, which encrypts data for secure communication.

+The HTTP configuration page, found under the Services menu, allows for configuring both HTTP and HTTPS services.
+By default, HTTP is disabled, and HTTPS is preferred.
+For this default setting, any HTTP request is automatically redirected to HTTPS.

-Item Description Enable HTTP service Enabling of HTTP service.
-Enable HTTPS service Enabling of HTTPS service.
-Minimum TLS Version If specified, the router will disable TLS versions lower than the specified minimum.
-For better security choose the highest version of TLS protocol, unless you need to use an older web browser.
-Session Timeout Inactivity timeout when the session is closed.
-Login Banner The text specified in this field will be displayed on the login page just above the credentials fields.
-Keep the current certificate Left the current one certificate in the router.
-Generate a new certificate Generate a new self-signed certificate to the router.
-Upload a new certificate Upload custom PEM certificate, which can be signed by Certificate Authority.
-Certificate Choose a file with the PEM certificate.
-Private Key Choose a file with the certificate private key.
+Item Description Enable HTTP service Enables the HTTP service.
+Enable HTTPS service Enables the HTTPS service.
+Minimum TLS Version Specifies the minimum supported TLS version.
+For better security, choose the highest version of the TLS protocol unless compatibility with older web browsers is required.
+Session Timeout Defines the inactivity timeout period after which the session is closed.
+Login Banner Displays the specified text on the login page above the credentials fields.
+Keep the current certificate Retains the current certificate in the router.
+Generate a new certificate Generates a new self-signed certificate for the router.
+Upload a new certificate Uploads a custom PEM certificate, which can be signed by a Certificate Authority.
+Certificate Specifies the file containing the PEM certificate to upload.
+Note: The file may contain multiple certificates organized in a certificate chain.
+Private Key Specifies the file containing the private key for the certificate.

-Table 53: HTTP Configuration Items Description
+Table 54: HTTP Configuration Items Description

-Figure 68: HTTP Configuration Page
+Figure 67: HTTP Configuration Page